jaythad13/Mathematikezettelkasten/Algebraic curves and Riemann surfaces --- math-199DR/notes/Divisors.md

 Let $X, Y$ be compact, connected Riemann surfaces.

-A divisor is a way of packaging information about the zeroes and poles of a [[Riemann surfaces and algebraic curves --- math-199DR/notes/Functions on Riemann surfaces#_definition _ meromorphic|meromorphic function]], but it's even more useful than that.
+A divisor is a way of packaging information about the zeroes and poles of a [[Algebraic curves and Riemann surfaces --- math-199DR/notes/Functions on Riemann surfaces#_definition _ meromorphic|meromorphic function]], but it's even more useful than that.
 By considering divisors abstractly, we can understand the meromorphic functions that they do and don't represent, and thus, the Riemann surface!

 ##### _example:_ divisors on $\operatorname{Spec} \mathbb{Z}$